rasoro/convert2flow/README.md

 ## Features ##

-Convert docx file to flow;

-Convert txt file to flow;
+ - Convert from docx;
+ - Convert from txt;
+ - Convert from csv

 ## Utilization ##